punkrock34/business/README.md

 ---

-#### This application has two controllers a @RestController and a @Controller, to get started you can visit the localhost:8080 and you will be redirected to the thymeleaf templates where you can interact with the application in the enviorment I built.
+#### This application has two controllers a @RestController and a @Controller, to get started you can visit the localhost:8080, and you will be redirected to the thymeleaf templates where you can interact with the application in the environment I built.

-#### If you wish to control the api using postman or maybe you wish to create your own interface the endpoints are:
+#### If you wish to control the api using postman, or maybe you wish to create your own interface the endpoints are:

 ## GET